 You are here

 Recently, the City of Natchitoches received a Healthy Behaviors Program Grant from The Rapides Foundation.
 The Healthy Behaviors Program Grant funds projects which focus on healthy eating, active living, and prevention of tobacco and alcohol abuse.
 This grant is an important element that allows the Mayor to move forward in setting the tone for a healthy city.
 One aspect of the grant was creating the Mayor’s Health and Fitness Council.
-Mayor Posey reached out to leadership from diverse backgrounds that have come together to seek solutions to improve the health of the city residents.

 The Mayor’s Health and Fitness Council meets quarterly; in addition some small task forces will be formed to take action and accomplish goals that are specific, achievable, and timely.
 A resolution was approved by the City of Natchitoches City Council on April 10, 2017 appointing members to the Mayor’s Health & Fitness Council.